Skip to main content

 Debugging Tools

-• Data View (database icon) - Inspect tool input, output, and error details
+Inspect the raw tool input, output, and error details for each tool call.

 JSON-RPC Logging